Emrecanbl/BLE-6.0-Channel-Sounding-Distance-Tracker/README.md

 ## 8. Known limitations

 - **Reboot on disconnect.** The tag calls `sys_reboot(SYS_REBOOT_COLD)` when the link drops, inherited from the upstream Channel Sounding sample.
 It works around connection teardown state but is incompatible with the low-power design and has to go.
-- **Latent memory corruption.** An MPU fault inside `net_buf` pool allocation appeared once the button GPIO was initialised, with a fault address that moved between builds.
-It stopped reproducing after unrelated logging was added, which means it is hidden rather than fixed.
-Prime suspect is a thread stack overflow on the system work queue, which runs both `bt_gatt_notify()` and `bt_le_adv_update_data()`.
+- **Latent memory corruption.** An MPU fault inside `net_buf` pool allocation appears once a GPIO interrupt is enabled, always at the same instruction but with a fault address that moves between builds — the pool's buffer pointer reads back as garbage.
+Adding unrelated logging made it stop reproducing, and rearranging the source into modules brought it back, so it is a layout-sensitive corruption rather than anything the surrounding code does.
+One capture showed the core in LOCKUP after a double fault, meaning the fault handler itself could not run, which points at a corrupted stack.
+Prime suspect is a stack overflow on the system work queue, which runs both `bt_gatt_notify()` and `bt_le_adv_update_data()`.
 Not yet diagnosed.
 - **Advertising is not power-aware.** Advertising runs continuously at a fast interval; the slow-interval parameters in the source are unused.

 ---